LoganRoscoe/knes381web/_posts/2019-04-18-welcome-to-jekyll.md

   - image
 ---

 The code displayed demonstrates the construction of two graphs.
-The first displays VO2, VE, and VCO2 plotted over time.
-The second graph displays VCO2, FECO2, and FEO2 plotted over VO2 with the appropriate ventilatory exhange thresholds.
+Figure 1 displays VO2, VE, and VCO2 plotted over time.
+Figure 2 displays VCO2, FECO2, and FEO2 plotted over VO2 with the appropriate ventilatory exhange thresholds.

 ```yaml